mediabeastnz/campaign-monitor-userform/README.md

 ```
 ^ These setting can be found in client settings area in Campaign Monitor.

-#####Customisation
+##### Customisation
 You can also change what type of field is actually used on the UserForm.
 By Default it's a checkbox field.
-You can change this via your config.yml.
+You can change this via your config.yml OR via the CMS per form.
-If you choose to use a dropwdown field you can add options under the Custom Options tab.
+If you choose to use a DropdownField you can add options under the Custom Options tab.
 ```
 EditableCampaignMonitorField:
     defaultFieldType: 'DropdownField'
 ```

+##### Adding Custom Fields
+You can integrate your campaigns custom fields with the fields on your form.
+To do so you must name the field(s) with the prefix 'customfields_', so for example if your custom field was
+called `interests` then the field name on your form must be named `customfield_interests`.
+The module will automatically push all fields to Campaign Monitor if there's a match.
+Note: there are a few caveats here e.g. you have to ensure if a field is required then it needs to be required at both ends.

+##### Extensions
-There are currently 3 extension hooks which can be useful to handle data before and after saving.
+There are a few extension hooks which can be useful to handle data before and after saving throughout the process.
 + `$this->extend('beforeValueFromData', $data)`
 + `$this->extend('afterValueFromData', $data)`
 + `$this->extend('updateLists', $data)`

-#### TODO
-+ ~~add extension points e.g. Custom fields, change field type~~
-+ ~~Added supoport for submission data e.g. Submission shows user was subscribed.~~
-+ Better error message is something goes wrong
++ `$this->extend('updateCustomFields', $custom_fields)`

 ![field configuration example](http://i.imgur.com/3mBgSRq.png)